 Try some of these whole grain bread ideas:

-1. Enjoy whole grain bread toasted with peanut butter and banana slices.
-Other tasty fruit and nut combinations are almond butter and apple slices and soy butter with pear slices.
+- Enjoy whole grain bread toasted with peanut butter and banana slices.
+Other tasty combinations are almond butter and apple slices and soy butter with pear slices.

-2. Melt cheese on a slice of whole grain bread, top with a slice of tomato.
+- Melt cheese on a slice of whole grain bread, top with sliced tomato.

-3. Spread light tuna salad and shredded carrot on top for an open-faced sandwich.
+- Spread tuna salad and shredded carrot on top of toasted whole grain bread for an open-faced sandwich.
 Or try canned salmon with arugula and green pepper.